On this page:

 - Western Australia

-Schools need to apply for registration on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) to DESE through their DSA.
+Schools need to apply for registration on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) to the department through their DSA.
 The DSA will assess the school’s appropriateness for CRICOS registration, identify any conditions that should be placed on the school’s registration, and issue a DSA assessment certificate.

 Schools seeking to renew their registration follow the same process of applying through their DSA, which will issue a recommendation certificate instead of an assessment certificate.